 VIETNAM: SIX INDEPENDENT ACTIVISTS RECEIVE HARSH JAIL TERMS

 Nguyen Van Dai was one of the first lawyers of this millennium to defend dissidents in politically motivated trial cases.
-At the same time, he openly called for a formation of a political opposition to the government of the Communist party of Vietnam.
+At the same time, he openly called for the formation of a political opposition to the government of the Communist party of Vietnam.

 The sentenced activists were members of the independent group called Brotherhood for Democracy, advocating the ideas of liberalism.
 Through educating the young and communicating with the media and international institutions, the group spread their ideas of political competition, free trade, civic participation and human rights.